saaqi/scrap-trader-template/README.md

-# Trader Company Scrap Template
+# Scra Trader Company Template

 This is a fully responsive template designed for a trader company dealing in scrap.
 It includes a jumbotron with animations, a product display area, an about section, a gallery, and a contact section with a working contact form.